Identification and Inference of Network Formation Games with Misclassified Links: Abstract

 \section{Abstract}

-This paper considers a network formation model when links are measured with error.
-We focus on a game-theoretical model of strategic network formation with incomplete information, in which the linking decisions depend on agents' exogenous attributes and endogenous positions in the network.
-In the presence of link misclassification, we derive moment conditions that characterize the identified set of the preference parameters associated with homophily and network externalities.
-Based on the moment equality conditions, we provide an inference method that is asymptotically valid with a single network of many agents. \begin{description}\item Keywords: Misclassification, Network formation models, Strategic interactions, Incomplete information \end{description}
+This paper considers a network formation model when links are potentially misclassified.
+We focus on a game-theoretical model of strategic network formation with incomplete information, in which the linking decisions depend on agents' exogenous attributes and endogenous network characteristics.
+In the presence of link misclassification, we derive moment conditions that characterize the identified set for the preference parameters associated with homophily and network externalities.
+Based on the moment equality conditions, we provide an inference method that is asymptotically valid when a single network of many agents is observed.
+Finally, we apply our misclassification-robust method to study the preference parameters of a lending network in rural villages in southern India. \begin{description} \item Keywords: Misclassification, Network formation models, Strategic interactions, Incomplete information \item JEL Codes: C13, C31 \end{description}